Data Binding

 The way the Update Contact activity in Journey Builder presents itself is pretty humble – it seems like it can’t assign any dynamic values and can only write hard-coded values to the DE you select.

 Why would anyone want to write only the same values for everyone is beyond me.
-Nevertheless it’s possible to make this activity write personalized values from both the Contact and Journey, but it’s tricky.
+Nevertheless it’s possible to make this activity write personalized values from both the Contact and Journey, but it’s tricky and the key mechanism is hidden from us.

-To make this happen we need to utilize what is described as data binding which will allow you go grab data from:
+To dynamically log different values for the people entering the journey we need to utilize what is described as data binding which will allow you go grab data from:

 - Journey (entry) data, but be aware this data does not change as is frozen in time and represents the state in which the data was when the customer entered the journey